jcolag/entropy-arbitrage/2024-08-08-masterpiece-society.md

  > Captain's log, stardate 45470.1.
 The Enterprise has been diverted to the Moab sector to track a stellar core fragment of a disintegrated neutron star.
 Our science teams have been asked to monitor the planetary disruptions it may cause.

-They appear to have named a sector after the Levantine [Kingdom of Moab](https://en.wikipedia.org/wiki/Moab).
+They appear to have named a sector after the Levantine {% wiki Moab|Kingdom of Moab|en %}.

  > **PICARD**: Any starships ever reported missing in this sector, Mister Data?